cocos/cocos-docs/en/components/spine.md

 1. As with the first two steps of implement the Spine Attachments in the editor.
 After creating the Spine node, click the **Generate Attached Node** button in the Spine component.

-2. Then select the target bone node (the character's foot) as the parent node in the skeleton node tree under the Spine node of the **Node Tree** panel, and create an empty node (renamed FrontFootCollider) as a child node.
+2. Then select the target bone node (the character's foot) as the parent node in the skeleton node tree under the Spine node of the **Node Tree** panel, and create a child node names "FrontFootCollider".

     ![collider](./spine/collider1.png)

 3. Select the FrontFootCollider node in the **Node Tree** panel, click the **Add Component -> Collider Component -> Polygon Collider** button in the **Properties** panel to add a collider component, and then set the Polygon Collider component properties.
-Then the node will move with the skeleton animation, and the bounding box of the Collider component will be synchronized with the skeleton animation in real time.
+Then the node will move with the skeleton animation, and the bounding box of the Collider component will be synchronized with the skeleton animation in runtime.

     ![collider](./spine/collider2.png)